 Bill Monnet arrived in Sausalito in 2010.
 “I was stunned by its unique combination of natural beauty integrated into a livable small town tucked beside a great Bay.
 I benefit from the efforts of earlier Sausalito citizens who made this a great town.
 When introduced to the project to preserve the Lincoln/Butte parcel I knew this was a way to make my contribution.”
 Bill has an MA in Political Science from U.C.
 Davis and an MBA in Finance from U.C.
 Berkeley.
 He was briefly an Adjunct Professor of Public Administration and then spent 24 years in Silicon Valley in various management positions at IBM, Siemens and Cisco Systems.
 His work experience includes positions in finance, manufacturing, service operations and failure analysis.
 In the last 24 years Bill has lived in San Mateo, Sonoma and Marin Counties and has always been a volunteer in community organizations serving as Treasurer or President.
 He is an avid bicyclist, amateur wine-maker and–since moving to Sausalito–has taken-up boating.
 Bill is now the President of Open Space Sausalito.

-Jim Richard moved to Sausalito in 2012 after growing-up in Corte Madera.
+Jim Richard moved to Sausalito in 2012 and grew up in Corte Madera.
 Jim loves Sausalito because it’s so beautiful and is happy to be living just a few miles from a couple of GGNRA trailheads.
 “I get to enjoy this area’s natural scenery and its wildlife because so many people have fought to protect it – from Ring Mountain to Cypress Ridge to Gerbode Valley.
 I joined Open Space Sausalito to help see that Sausalito’s largest remaining unprotected wildlife habitat gets the same permanent status.”
 Jim worked for 25 years in Silicon Valley at Amdahl, Suma Technologies and Nextag as a Senior Software Engineer and Architect.
 While working at Amdahl, Jim studied engineering at Stanford University earning a Masters Degree in Computer Science, and a MS in Electrical Engineering.
-Jim is now the webmaster for Open Space Sausalito.
+Jim oversees native plant restoration at the Saucelito Creek Wildlife Refuge and manages the website for Open Space Sausalito.